theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/guide/sap-connection/sso-with-log-on-tickets.md

 }
 ```

-For information on how to login to SAP using the cookie from the SAP Portal Ticketissuer, refer to the knowledge base article [Login to SAP with an SSO Logonticket](https://kb.theobald-software.com/erpconnect-samples/login-to-sap-with-an-sso-logonticket).
+For information on how to login to SAP using the cookie from the SAP Portal Ticketissuer, refer to [Login to SAP with an SSO Logonticket](https://kb.theobald-software.com/erpconnect-samples/login-to-sap-with-an-sso-logonticket).